 What Is TB-500 and How Does It Work?

-TB-500 is a synthetic version of the active fragment of Thymosin Beta-4, a naturally occurring peptide found throughout your body.
+TB-500 is a synthetic form of Thymosin Beta-4, a naturally occurring 43-amino acid peptide found throughout your body.
 The highest concentrations are in platelets and immune cells.
-The active fragment consists of 17 amino acids and retains the ability to bind actin, a structural protein that cells need for movement.
+Research-grade TB-500, including the version Everest supplies, is typically the full 43-amino acid peptide, and much of its repair activity traces to a short actin-binding sequence within it.
+Actin is a structural protein cells need to move.

 TB-500 has significant pro-healing effects in preclinical studies, but it works through a completely different mechanism than BPC-157.